Yatharth06-yat/404-Found-Us/README.md

 ### 🚀 Features

 * Patient registration and secure login
-* Doctor and Admin dashboards with separate privileges
+* Doctor and Admin homes with separate privileges
 * Appointment booking and scheduling
 * Upload and view medical reports
 * Prescription generation and sharing